Blog • Cyber Bullying • Cyber Crimes • Online Scam

 Identify Potential Risks

-This involves identifying the likelihood of occurrence of the risk and the impact on the organization in case it occurs.
+These refer to audits and organized strategies that identify, assess, and calculate the probability of risk.
+Audits are also helpful in implementing advanced security measures.
+This involves using thread modeling and vulnerability scanning tools to identify the likelihood of occurrence of the risk and the impact on the organization.
 The analysis of the likelihood of an attack is based on:

 • Discoverability: how recognized the vulnerability is